The tropical momentum map: a classification of toric log symplectic manifolds: Notation and conventions

 \section{Notation and conventions}

 \begin{enumerate}

 \item {\it Manifolds with corners:} Throughout the paper, manifolds have boundary and corners.
-We use the definition in which each local chart has codomain given by an arbitrary union or intersection of coordinate half-spaces $\pm x_i \geq 0$, in standard coordinates $(x_1,\ldots, x_n)$ on $\RR^n$.
+We use the definition in which each local chart has codomain given by an intersection of coordinate half-spaces $x_i \geq 0$, in standard coordinates $(x_1,\ldots, x_n)$ on $\RR^n$.

 \item {\it Lie algebroids:} A Lie algebroid is a vector bundle $A$ over the manifold $X$, together with a Lie bracket $[\cdot,\cdot]$ on its smooth sections and a morphism of vector bundles $\varrho:A\to TX$, called the \emph{anchor}, which is bracket-preserving and satisfies the Leibniz rule